Key distribution and check-in will occur in residence areas at the following times:

 Free standing loft-style furniture and bunk beds may be modified to fit personal needs but all parts must be stored in the assigned living space (especially if nuts and bolts are involved).
 Use care when modifying this furniture so that all pieces are properly assembled for safe use.
 Please note that the University does not provide any tools for modifying furniture.
 It is recommended that you bring a variety of screwdrivers and allen wrenches.
 If uncertain about the design and set-up of furniture, seek assistance from University staff before rearranging and using the furniture.

-The University provides a combined microwave-refrigerator unit (one per room) in Berkshire, Commonwealth, Franklin, Hampden and Windham Halls, as well as Plymouth Complex.
+The University provides a combined microwave-refrigerator unit (one per room) in Berkshire, Commonwealth, Franklin, Hampden and Windham Halls.
 In each of these locations, students are limited to bringing one additional refrigerator which must not exceed 3.5 cubic feet in size.
 Students are not permitted to bring their own microwaves to campus if they reside in these locations.
 These restrictions are for safety concerns and appropriate power usage in student housing.

-Residents of LaRiviere Living and Learning Center are provided with a full-size refrigerator in the common living room of each suite, and access to a microwave in the common areas of the wings in LaRiviere.
+Residents of LaRiviere Living and Learning Center are provided with a full-size refrigerator and a microwave in the common living room of each suite, as well as access to a microwave in the common areas of the wings in LaRiviere.
 These items are the collective responsibility of the residents of the suite.
 Residents of Gateway Village, Evergreen Village and Southwood Hall are also provided with a full-size refrigerator, but are not provided with a microwave.

 What Shouldn't You Bring to Campus?